Jake Miller (singer): 2016–2017: Overnight

-On January 19, 2016, Miller announced his new representation with Wilhelmina Models.
-On July 30, 2016, Miller announced his new 7-Track EP titled Overnight would be released on August 19.
-The lead single of the same name was released on August 5.
-On the same day that the album was released, Miller was to begin his support as an act on a portion of the North American leg of Fifth Harmony's The 7/27 Tour until September 13.
+On January 19, 2016, Miller announced that he would be modeling, with representation by Wilhelmina Models.
+On July 30, 2016, Miller announced his new 7-Track EP titled Overnight would be released on August 19, 2016.
+The lead single of the same name was released on August 5th.
+On the same day that the EP was released, Miller began touring as an opening act on a portion of the North American leg of Fifth Harmony's The 7/27 Tour.
 In December 2016 he was chosen as Elvis Duran's "Artist of the Month", and he performed "Overnight" live on NBC's Today show with Kathie Lee and Hoda Kotb.